Your Ultimate Guide to Port Pirie

 Port Pirie in a nutshell

-200km north of Adelaide, sat on the coast of Spencer Gulf is Port Pirie; a small yet vibrant settlement founded in 1845.
-The small town vibes and friendly locals here will make you feel at home, and the heritage – shared with guests through museums and galleries – takes you back in time.
+Just 200km north of Adelaide, sat on the coast of Spencer Gulf is Port Pirie; a small yet vibrant settlement founded in 1845.
+The small town vibes and friendly locals here will make you feel at home, and the heritage – portrayed to guests through museums and galleries – takes you back in time.

 Built upon a history of zinc, silver and lead smelting, the snug town of Port Pirie was once characterised by its industrial economy and port location.
-Whilst some of this continues today, there’s a great deal more to Port Pirie SA.
-Old colonial buildings, a lively main street, waterfront views and nature-rich surroundings encapsulate the essence of this South Australian town.
+Whilst some of this continues today, there’s a great deal more to this historic town.
+Old colonial buildings, a lively main street, waterfront views and nature-rich surroundings offer a current and accurate description of this South Australian town.
+For more information regarding the history and culture of Port Pirie, click here!

-Meanwhile, a short drive outside of the Port Pirie will see you immersed in some of the most beautiful natural landscapes of South Australia.
+A short drive outside of Port Pirie will see you immersed in some of the most beautiful natural landscapes of South Australia.
 Green hills, pink lakes and lofty peaks will sweep you off your feet.
 Due to it’s location in the Southern Flinders region, Port Pirie is very conveniently located and offers a great base for exploring the region.
-With Mount Remarkable National Park only 30 minutes away, and Port Augusta and Clare Valley each found just over an hour away in different directions, you could spend a week in Port Pirie simply exploring the region.
+With Mount Remarkable National Park only 30 minutes away, and Port Augusta and Clare Valley each found just over an hour away in different directions, you could spend a week in Port Pirie simply exploring the culture and nature-rich region.

 Things to do in Port Pirie